cs-books/influential-cs-books/README.md

 [1]: http://stackoverflow.com/questions/1711/what-is-the-single-most-influential-book-every-programmer-should-read

-## Contribution
+## Contribue ♥ ♥ ♥

+Any book which is significantly influential can be added or one which seems not so can be removed.
+I have tried to put official book site, link to electronic version, and finally Amazon page if both don't exist.
+Please add an issue in case links are not working or are not official.

-Any book which is significantly influential can be added.
-Any contribution is under Creative Commons Attribution 3.0 Unported License.
+User contribution is under Creative Commons Attribution 3.0 Unported License.

 Feel free to send PR :)

+## Original thread

+What is the single most influential book every programmer should read?

+If you could go back in time and tell yourself to read a specific book at the beginning of your career as a developer, which book would it be?

+I expect this list to be varied and to cover a wide range of things.